Bo-stack-byte/digi-docker/README.md

 # digi-docker
-Dockerfile to pull together everyone's pieces
+Dockerfile to pull together everyone's pieces to get a simulator running.
+Can deploy to google-cloud.

 build: